-- Neurodiversity Celebration Week is also about recognising hard work, resilience and determination. - The school environment is not the ideal place for special educational needs (SEN) students to use and showcase their unique strengths and talents.
+- Neurodiversity Celebration Week is also about recognizing hard work, resilience and determination. - The school environment is not the ideal place for special educational needs (SEN) students to use and showcase their unique strengths and talents. - Schools mostly focus on skills SEN students find difficult and may not naturally excel at, such as reading, writing and spelling. - Doing badly in school can be very frustrating and discouraging, because SEN students often work extremely hard to compensate for their challenges.